Next (LSE: NXT), Pace (LSE: PIC) and Vodafone (LSE: VOD) all hit fresh 52-week highs.

 It was nice to see Vodafone (LSE: VOD) hitting a new high of 191.7p on Wednesday, as it's a constituent of our Beginners' Portfolio, having been picked when the shares were selling for 168.5p.
 Vodafone shares have, in fact, gained 17% in a strong surge since May's low of 164.3p, and current forecasts are looking very strong.

 Forecast P/E ratios for Mar 2013 and 2014 stand at 11.9 and 11.4 respectively, which would probably represent fair value right now.
 But add in an estimated dividend yield of about 7%, coupled with Vodafone's plan to raise its payout by at least 7% per year, and the shares still look cheap to me.

-If you want to find good dividend-paying shares, have a look at the free Motley Fool report “8 Shares Held By Britain's Super Investor”, which takes a look at some of ace investor Neil Woodford's major holdings.
-Click here to get your free copy, while it's still available.
+Finally, if you want to find good dividend-paying shares such as Vodafone, the free Motley Fool report -- "8 Shares Held By Britain's Super Investor" -- takes a look at ace investor Neil Woodford's major holdings.
+The report could be just what you need in these uncertain times.
+Click here to enjoy your free copy, while it's still available.